Codecademy/docs/content/go/concepts/Variables/Variables.md

 ---
 Title: 'Variables'
-Description: 'Variables are used to store numbers, strings, true/false boolean states, or objects based on their type when declaring them'
+Description: 'Variables are used to store numbers, strings, true/false boolean states, or objects based on their type when declaring them.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'